Impact of COVID-19 on Mental Health

 Estimating the Economic Cost

 From an economics perspective, this is really very worrying.
-A recent report from the LSE and the Mental Health Foundation estimated that before the COVID-19 pandemic, mental health conditions resulted in societal costs of around 5% of the UK’s Gross Domestic Product (GDP).
+A recent report from the London School of Economics and the Mental Health Foundation estimated that before the COVID-19 pandemic, mental health conditions resulted in societal costs of around 5% of the UK’s Gross Domestic Product (GDP).
 A whopping £118bn per annum.
 Including self-harm, these costs increase to more than £125bn per annum.

 Let’s take a closer look at how these costs are calculated.
 Put simply they are based on: